walterfreeman/ast101/syllabus.md

 Your lab grade will reflect both your participation while in lab and the quality of the work you submit.

-Labs will be graded on a five point scale:
+Labs will be graded with a letter grade only:

-* 0: Nothing, or nothing relevant (F)
+* 0: Nothing or nothing relevant; not contributing to your group's work
-* 1: A minimal attempt or severe errors (F)
+* F: A minimal attempt or severe errors; only minor contributions to your group
-* 2: The assignment is partially complete or contains multiple major errors (D)
+* D: Work that is partially complete or contains many major errors
-* 3: The assignment is complete, but contains errors in the solutions (C)
+* C: Work that is complete, but contains meaningful errors in the solutions
-* 4: The assignment is complete, but may contain several minor errors (B)
+* B: Work that is complete, but may contain several minor errors
-* 5: The assignment is complete and substantially correct.
-(A)
+* A: Work that is complete and substantially correct.
+* S: Work that goes beyond expectations.
+"S" grades (for "Superior") are typically awarded on the basis of exceptional work in lab: asking great questions, helping your groupmates learn, and strong insight.

 Note that the point of the lab portion of the class is to learn by doing; it is not to "get the right answers".
 Your grade is based on your understanding of what is going on *as reflected by* what you turn in; it is not based only on a mechanical evaluation of whether you "wrote down the right answers or not".